Exhibits

 Voices from the Field

-Film screening with in-person Q&A with filmmaker Karen Day
+In-person film screening followed by in-person Q&A with filmmaker Karen Day

 Wednesday, March 8, 6:00 p.m.